ycrc/ycrc.github.io/docs/clusters-at-yale/guides/python.md

 ### Find and Load Python

-Find the available versions of R version 3 with:
+Find the available versions of Python version 3 with:

 ``` bash
 module avail Python/3